-Following the Compensation Committee s overall assessment of 2014, the Compensation Committee reviewed each named executive officer, including their performance and contributions.
+Following the Compensation Committee s overall assessment of 2015 performance, the Compensation Committee reviewed each named executive officer, including their individual performance and contributions.
 The Compensation Committee then determined the incentive compensation payouts for each named executive officer.
-The payouts ranged from 90% to 128% of the established targets.
-Those paid above target were deemed to be critical to the development of the partnership with Blackstone s GSO Capital and/or fundamental to the high growth in origination volume.
+The payouts ranged from 83% to 123% of the established targets.
+Those paid above target were deemed to be critical to the high growth in leverage finance origination volume that drove the company s 2015 success.